andrastantos/cray-sim/simulator/README_config.txt

 	simulated clock-cycle.
 The default value is 10, which makes the simulated real-time clock 10x faster then the original HW one would be.
 MemoryPokes: list of address-value pairs
 	This list contains a set of values that are going to be written into mainframe memory whenever the particular processor is released from reset.
 	Address can be either a 64-bit word address (like 0x425432) or a 16-bit parcel address (like 0x42346:p2).
 For word addresses, the value is a 64-bit integer, for parcel-address the value is a 16-bit integer
+ThrowOnUnknown: optional boolean
+	If set, unknown instructions won't throw an assert.
+If cleared they are treated as no-ops.
+Defaults to set.
+ThrowOnUnimplemented: optional boolean
+	If set, unimplemented instructions won't throw an assert.
+If cleared they are treated as no-ops.
+Defaults to set.

 ================================================================================
 BreakPoints